DrTinkle/DrTinkle/README.md

 ## 🔥 Contributions

 ### [steamdata](https://github.com/mmononen/steamdata) (Group project, In developement)
 For the SteamData project, I created the MySQL server on Azure Cloud, set up the tables and database structure, and wrote conversion scripts to insert data into the database.
 Additionally, I developed a backend interface to import, filter, export, and upload data to the database.
-This project uses the Steam API and SteamSpy API to gather and analyze data, offering game developers insights into the indie game market.
-I've also created a diagram for the whole project.
-You can check that out [here](https://mmononen.github.io/steamdata/).
+I also created a comprehensive diagram for the entire project, which you can check out [here](https://mmononen.github.io/steamdata/).

 ## 🌐 Website Development